 Happy is too simple a word to describe my feelings at this time.

 But I have not finished yet.

-At the end of the world and at the beginning of something new.
+At the end of one world and at the beginning of another.

 Osvaldo and his family hosted me for a couple of nights as I organised my route home.
 He owns a local Mountain bike and sports adventure store in the city.